What is DMARC?

-DMARC, which stands for Domain-based Message Authentication, Reporting, and Conformance is an email protocol; that when published for a domain; controls what happens if a message fails authentication tests (i.e. the recipient server can't verify that the message's sender is who they say they are).
-Via those authentication checks (SPF & DKIM) messages purporting to be from the sender’s domain are analyzed by receiving organizations and determine whether the message was really sent by the domain in the message.
-DMARC essentially handles the question of what should happen to messages that fail authentication tests (SPF & DKIM).
+DMARC, which stands for Domain-based Message Authentication, Reporting, and Conformance, is an email protocol that, when published for a domain, controls what happens if a message fails authentication tests (i.e., the recipient server can't verify that the message's sender is who they say they are).
+Via those authentication checks (SPF and DKIM), messages purporting to be from the sender's domain are analyzed by receiving organizations and determine whether the message was actually sent by the domain in the message.
+DMARC essentially handles the questions: What should happen to messages that fail authentication tests (SPF and DKIM)?
 Should they be Quarantined?
-Rejected? or should we let the message through even if it failed to prove its identify?
-Long story short, DMARC acts as a gatekeeper to inboxes and if setup properly can prevent phishing and malware attacks from landing in the inbox.
+Rejected?
+Or, should we let the message through even if it failed to prove its identity?
+Long story short, DMARC acts as a gatekeeper to inboxes and, if set up properly, can prevent phishing and malware attacks from landing in the inbox.

 How Does DMARC Work?